I Have a Leaking Boiler - What Should I Do?

-Finding a boiler leak can really ruin your day, and somehow it always happens at the least convenient time.
-Although, let’s admit it, who is ever ready to face a leaking boiler without worrying about their budget and safety?
+Finding a leaking boiler or blocked drain can really ruin your day, and somehow it always happens at the least convenient time.
+Although, let's admit it, who is ever ready to face a leaking boiler without worrying about their budget and safety?

-The good news is, a boiler leak will rarely pose a danger to your household but you still need to address the problem as soon as possible.
-In most cases a Gas Safe registered engineer will have to take a look, if a fault is suspected.
+The good news is a leaking boiler will rarely pose a danger to your household, but you still need to address the problem as soon as possible.
+In most cases, a Gas Safe-registered engineer will have to take a look if a fault is suspected.

 The first thing you can do to minimise damage is turn off the hot and cold water supply to the house.
-Do this the moment you notice the leak, and swiftly call an engineer.
+Do this the moment you notice the leak and swiftly call to arrange an emergency boiler repair.

 Problems with pressure

-In this aspect boilers are very much like humans – they will cry (leak) and break down, if the pressure is too much.
-If you notice a puddle forming daily under your boiler it could be a sign the outlet pipe is working too hard, and water is dripping out.
-As tempting as it can be, don’t just patch the dripping pipe, as this can cause pressure to build up and lead to an explosion.
+In this aspect, boilers are very much like humans - they will cry (leak) and break down if the pressure is too much.
+If you notice a puddle forming under your boiler daily, it could be a sign the outlet pipe is working too hard, so water is dripping out.
+As tempting as it can be, don't just patch the dripping pipe, as this can cause pressure to build up and lead to an explosion.

-Ultimately if your boiler is not nearing the end of its life a replacement will be beneficial but it’s always best to speak to a qualified engineer.
+Ultimately, if your boiler is not nearing the end of its life, a replacement will be beneficial.
+It's always best to speak to a qualified engineer.

 Corrosion could be the culprit

-If you notice the boiler leak is coming from the pipes underneath, corrosion is a likely culprit.
-When water is combined with metallic parts from the system it will naturally corrode copper piping, and cause water to escape.
-If the corrosion is extensive and occurred over years and years, this is a big sign it might be time to say goodbye to your boiler, and start thinking of a new one.
+If you notice the boiler leak is coming from the pipes underneath, corrosion is the likely culprit.
+When water is combined with metallic parts from the system, it will naturally corrode copper piping and cause water to escape.
+If the corrosion is extensive and occurred over a number of years, this is a big sign it might be time to say goodbye to your boiler and start thinking of a new one.

-If the boiler is less than seven years old it is worth discussing with an engineer, whether it can be saved – you’ll need to think of the cost of the current repair plus any future repairs, and compare it to the price of a new boiler.
+If the boiler is less than seven years old, it is worth discussing with an engineer whether it can be saved or not - you'll need to think of the cost of the current repair, plus any future repairs, and compare it to the price of a new boiler.
 Our expert engineers can help.
 This can also affect your plumbing, so speak to our plumbing repair experts if you have corroded pipes too.

-Your boiler expands with the hot water and occasionally it’s possible for the joints to become lose.
+Your boiler expands with the hot water and occasionally it's possible for the joints to become loose.
 This problem can be solved with a simple tightening of the joints.
-However, if the issue persists the next day, there might be a more serious underlying issue.
+However, if the issue persists the next day, there might be a more serious underlying issue causing your leaking boiler.

 Wear and tear

-Sometimes we just have to admit a boiler is prone to wear and tear like any other appliance, and its life will eventually come to an end.
-As the time passes the metal shell will become damaged from the daily usage and start cracking and leaking water.
+Sometimes, we just have to admit a boiler is prone to wear and tear like any other appliance, and its life will eventually come to an end.
+As time passes, the metal shell will become damaged from the daily usage and start cracking and leaking water.
 This is a sign a new boiler should be on the way.
-If you know your boiler is aging, why not check our free boiler quote tool here.
+If you know your boiler is ageing, why not check our free boiler quote tool?

-How can to keep your boiler safe and working for longer
+How you can keep your boiler safe and working for longer

-- Ensure it’s serviced annually, as this keeps your warranty valid and issues can be detected at early stages.
+- Get a gas safe boiler service annually, as this keeps your warranty valid and issues can be detected at early stages.

-- Invest in a Boiler Cover policy – this way breakdowns won’t hurt your pocket, and if you choose one of our Care Club boiler covers, you even get your boiler service for free along with a boiler service certificate.
+- Invest in a Boiler Cover policy- this way breakdowns won't hurt your pocket.
+If you choose one of our Care Club boiler covers, you even get your boiler service for free along with a boiler service certificate.

-Finally, as hard as it can be, there comes a time when you have to accept that your boiler has an expiry date, and start preparing for a replacement as soon as you notice the first signs of aging.
-This will give you time to research the market, save up money and make the right choice for your household.
+Finally, as hard as it can be, there comes a time when you have to accept that your boiler has an expiry date and start preparing for a replacement as soon as you notice the first signs of ageing.
+This will give you time to research the market, save up money, and make the right choice for your household.